EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **3. View Group Expenses**

-As a user, I can navigate to the “Group Expenses” page from the navigation bar so that I can easily view all shared expenses for my groups in one place.
+As Stacie, who shares bills and groceries with her roommates, I want to navigate to a “Group Expenses” page where I can view all shared expenses in one place so that I can easily keep track of who paid for what and stay fair among everyone.

 Acceptance Criteria:
 - The navigation bar includes a “Group Expenses” option